 It is often raining on the Oregon Coast, especially during the winter months.
 But if you plan your trip right, you may even be able to spot gray whales off the coast during their annual migration.

-Driving in Oregon
+RV Driving in Oregon

 There are several major highways that extend across the state of Oregon.
 Highway 101 runs along the entire length of the Oregon Coast and can accommodate larger RVs, though it can become narrow in some areas.